How to cut the cable cord and save money in 2018

 Get over it.

-I am going to assume that you will noodle around on your own and find free stuff.
+I am going to assume that you can find Netflix and Hulu, and that you will noodle around on your own and find other free stuff.
 That’s part of the pleasure in owning your own streaming device.
 Here’s a short list of subscription-based apps and free trials that you can use to get going.

 How do I stream cable channels?